 Once your popsicles are frozen, remove them from the freezer and run under warm water for a few seconds to remove from mould and enjoy!

-These are a perfect treat to enjoy on a hot summers day! <3
+These are a perfect treat to enjoy on a hot summer day! <3